Assassin's Creed III: Gameplay

 Assassin's Creed III features weather simulations such as snow, fog, and rain.
 The seasons can change i.e., Summer and Winter, which affect visuals and gameplay.
 Snowfall can reduce visibility for the player and enemies, aiding stealth.
 The game features a wide variety of animals, both domestic (such as horses, cows, and dogs) and wild (deer, wolves, bears, etc.).
 Wild animals are found in the Frontier and can be hunted for meat or marrow in order to be sold.
 The quality of the kill determines the price, encouraging the player to hunt silently.
 For this, traps and bait can be used.

 The economy is based on the Davenport Homestead, which acts as Connor's adoptive home.
 The site can be visited by people such as carpenters, tailors, etc., suffering from displacement due to the war.
 Helping and interacting with these non-player characters (NPCs) encourages them to settle in the Homestead.
 From there on, the player can craft various items and trade with them, and sell the goods to the cities via caravan.
 The player can help them build relationships with each other, which will result in the formation of a small community.

 A revamped version of the recruitment system introduced in Assassin's Creed: Brotherhood returns as players can enlist citizens to the Assassins' cause by completing optional "Liberation" missions.
 Unlike previous games, the player is limited to six Assassin recruits, but these recruits are each given distinct personalities and backstories, and have a much larger skill set, allowing them to start riots, provide a cover escort, and set up an ambush, among others.
-Other side missions include collecting Benjamin Franklin's lost Almanac pages, exploring underground tunnels to unlock fast-travel stations, joining hunting and fighting clubs, investigating various frontiersman rumors like the UFOs and Sasquatches, and "peg-legs" missions in which Connor goes to underground forts and wastelands to uncover the legend of Captain Kidd's treasure.
+Other side missions include collecting Benjamin Franklin's lost Almanac pages, exploring underground tunnels to unlock fast-travel stations, joining hunting and fighting clubs, investigating various frontiersman rumors like UFOs and Sasquatches, and "peg-legs" missions in which Connor goes to various forts and wastelands to uncover the legend of Captain Kidd's treasure.
 In addition, minigames such as Bowls, Checkers, Fanorona, and Nine men's morris are playable for the first time in the series.